thirdweb-dev/typescript-sdk/etc/sdk.api.md

     rpcUrl: string;
     // (undocumented)
     to: string;
 }

-// Warning: (ae-internal-missing-underscore) The name "TransactionInterceptor" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal
-export class TransactionInterceptor<TContract extends BaseContract> {
-    constructor(contractWrapper: ContractWrapper<TContract>);
-    overrideNextTransaction(hook: () => CallOverrides_2): void;
-}

 // Warning: (ae-forgotten-export) The symbol "If" needs to be exported by the entry point index.d.ts